SFDO-Tooling/sfdo-template-helpers/README.rst

 Rendering is safe by default and limited to a SFDC ProdSec reviewed list of properties and attributes.
 To override what HTML is whitelisted, subclass MarkdownField and override ``markdown_tags`` and ``markdown_attrs``.
 WARNING: the output of the html property will *still* be a SafeString.

+StringField
+'''''''''''

+Postgres treats columns defined as text, varchar(50), and varchar(50000) all the same.
+Stop putting an unnecessary max_limit on your CharField just to get a single line input widget.
+Use StringField.
+Feel good.

 Admin
 '''''